 Do you want to learn about the animation process that’s used for creating custom animated videos?
-Video Igniter’s FAQ about the animated video production process answers all the most popular questions people have about how to create 2D and 3D animated videos.
+Video Igniter’s FAQ about the animated video production process answers all the most popular questions people have about how to create 2D animated videos and 3D animations.

 - The animation process for creating a custom animated video.

 - Why it’s important to follow a process when creating an animated video.

 - Tips to save money during the animation process.